American-Institutes-for-Research/EdSurvey_A_Users_Guide/11-statistical-methodology.Rmd

 When the predicted value does not have plausible values, the variance of the coefficients is estimated according to the section "Estimation of Standard Errors of Weighted Means When Plausible Values Are Not Present, Using the Jackknife Method."

-When plausible values are present, the variance of the coefficients is estimated according to the section "Estimation of Standard Errors of Weighted Means When Plausible Values Are Present, Using the Jackknife Method."
+When plausible values are present on either or both sides, the variance of the coefficients is estimated according to the section "Estimation of Standard Errors of Weighted Means When Plausible Values Are Present, Using the Jackknife Method."

 #### Residual Variance--Covariance Matrix Estimation